By Tom Gleeson and Viviana Re

-We are recording a series of videos of groundwater experts from around the world to share their passions and their latest research.
+We are recording a series of “Water Underground Talks” of groundwater experts from around the world to share their passions and their latest research.
 We aim for a critical yet positive and forward-looking perspective.
 In these videos, we promise that you will learn about passionate researchers from around the world, and their latest research on the connections between groundwater, climate, food and people.
 We also promise to elevate diverse voices and perspectives by focusing this series on scientists who identify as women and Black, Indigenous and People of Colour.
 We are partnering with various organizations including IGRAC, UNESCO, IAH, GRIPP and GIWS to help raise the profile of this initiative and distribute the videos.

 For instructors: Starting in January, we’re planning to release about ten videos throughout 2021 that can each be used as a weekly exercise for any undergraduate or graduate class on hydrogeology or groundwater hydrology.
 Each video will combine a brief interview about each scientists’ motivation, personality and impact with a short research talk with unanswered questions that can spur follow-up discussions in class.
 We hope that many people around the world will integrate these great new resources into their classrooms.

-So far the people and topics that will be highlighted in these videos include:
+The people and topics that will be highlighted in these videos include:

-- Şebnem Arslan, Ankara University, Turkey on tracing the exciting underground journey of water molecules with isotopes
+- Şebnem Arslan, Ankara University, Turkey on tracing the exciting underground journey of water molecules with isotopes (YouTube)

 - Alice Aureli, UNESCO, Paris, France on transboundary aquifers and the new initiatives to raise the profile of groundwater internationally